 Bozrah, Colchester, Franklin, Griswold, Lebanon, Lisbon, Montville, Norwich, Preston, Sprague, Salem, Voluntown, and Windham.

-We are committed to moving the needle on Healthy Eating, Active Living (H.E.A.L.), and Child Wellbeing through policy and systems change in our community, advocating at the local level for the adoption of new and innovative practices to improve health outcomes for all.
+We are committed to improving access to healthcare for all and moving the needle on Healthy Eating, Active Living (H.E.A.L.), and Child Wellbeing through policy and systems change in our community, advocating at the local level for the adoption of new and innovative practices to improve health outcomes for all.

 - Food Insecurity impacts 12% of households (17% of children) affecting access to affordable, healthy choices

-- Less then 60% of 6th grade students pass physical fitness tests
+- Less than 60% of 6th grade students pass physical fitness tests

 - More than 21% of adults experience 3 or more Adverse Childhood Experiences (ACE) as youth